zenika-open-source/open-source-white-paper/fr/04-licences.md

 ### Permissive

-Les licences permissives offrent **la plus grande liberté avec un partage sans condition**.
-En général, seule la citation des auteurs originaux est demandée et permettent à tout acteur de changer la licence sous laquelle le logiciel est distribué et sans obligation de diffusion.
+Permissive licenses offer the greatest freedom with unconditional sharing.
+In general, only the citation of the original authors is requested and allow any actor to change the license under which the software is distributed and without obligation of diffusion.

-**Quelques licences permissives:**
+** Some permissive licenses: **
-- BSD : Berkeley Software Distribution
+- BSD: Berkeley Software Distribution
-- MIT : Massachussetts Institute of Technology
+- MIT: Massachussetts Institute of Technology
 - Apache

-Il existe également des licences permissives plus esotériques.
-Comme la Postcard licence, dont la seule obligation est d'envoyer une carte postale à l’auteur.
-Ou encore la [WTFPL](http://www.wtfpl.net/) (Do What the Fuck You Want to Public License), dont le titre dit tout. 🙂
+There are also more esoteric permissive licenses.
+Like the Postcard license, whose only obligation is to send a postcard to the author.
+Or the [WTFPL] (http://www.wtfpl.net/) (Do What the Fuck You Want to Public License), whose title says it all. 🙂

 ## Conclusion

-En tant que développeur, si vous utilisez des librairies ou logiciel, n'oubliez pas de vérifier leur licence car elle peuvent impacter celle de votre logiciel.
-En tant que mainteneur de projets open source, choisissez correctement votre licence, que ce soit pour protéger votre œuvre ou son utilisation.
-Le site web [« Choose a license »]( https://choosealicense.com/) vous permet de bien choisir sa licence en fonction de vos usages.
+As a developer, if you use libraries or software, do not forget to check their license because it can impact your software.
+As an open source project maintainer, choose your license properly, whether to protect your work or its use.
+The website ["Choose a license"] (https://choosealicense.com/) allows you to choose your license according to your usage.